Joseph Willcocks: Niagara

 Willcocks moved to Niagara where he began to publish The Upper Canada Guardian; or Freeman's Journal.
 He used the newspaper to criticise the government and voice his opposition to Upper Canada's land laws.
 In 1807, he was elected in a by-election for West York, 1st Lincoln & Haldimand after the death of Solomon Hill.
 During the 4th Parliament, he was jailed for contempt of the house.
 He was re-elected in 1808 to 1st Lincoln and Haldimand and became the leader of the parliamentary opposition.
 His political positions in this session included lower salaries for public servants, less regulations for loyalists and military personnel to obtain land and more regulation on election procedures.
 During the last session of the 5th Parliament, Willcocks and his group successfully resisted efforts by Isaac Brock to pass a number of measures preparing for the expected war with the United States.

 Willcocks was a member of the Freemasonry in the Niagara Lodge.

 Brock called an election in 1812 to obtain a legislature that would support his war preparations.
 Willcocks was reelected for the rising of 1st Lincoln and Haldimand.
 In June 1812 he sold his printing press to Richard Hatt.
 Brock enlisted Willcocks's help to secure the loyalty and participation of the Six Nations peoples to the British Crown in the upcoming war and Willcocks was successful despite his poor health.
 He fought in the Battle of Queenston Heights and recruited for the Canadian militia.

 In early June 1813 hardline loyalists were upset with Willcock's opposition to giving extended powers to the government.
 They spread a rumour that Willcocks was working with American forces in their invasion to Stoney Creek.
 There is evidence that he was actively involved in supporting American forces at Stoney Creek.

 Defection to United States

 Disillusionment with British rule

 Willcocks was disturbed when military rule and harsh measures against people expressing disloyal opinions were introduced in the province.
 Willcocks saw this as an abandonment of democratic principles in the province.
-In July 1813 he committed treason and travelled to the United States to join the Americans.
+In July 1813 switched allegiance and travelled to the United States to join the Americans.
 He was made a major in the American army and commanded a company of Canadian Volunteers consisting of expatriate Canadians fighting on the American side.